viljoviitanen/Openelec-addons/README.md

-# Openelec addons by Viljo Viitanen
+# Openelec unofficial addon repository

 How to use: